Klortiz/cse15l-lab-reports/lab4.md

 ![image](https://user-images.githubusercontent.com/122419405/221387859-eb2f7671-c9c1-4867-b53a-3674c6fa2dbe.png)

 If we look at the failure message, the problem is in line 42 of the ListExamples.java file.
-I typed `wc -l ListExamples.java` to see how many lines I was dealing with.
+I typed `wc -l ListExamples.java` to see how many lines I was dealing with (49).

 ![image](https://user-images.githubusercontent.com/122419405/221388009-7a44d241-98fb-4435-8c2e-5cb84d2f4b37.png)

-To make sure I counted the lines right (and edit the error later on), I typed `nano ListExamples.java` and manually counted the lines from bottom up.
+I typed `nano ListExamples.java` to manually count the lines from bottom up.
 > Also, nano displays the number of lines of the file before you start moving around.

 So, this is line 42.